Home Invasion (American Horror Story): Plot

 That night, a trio of serial killer enthusiasts, Bianca (seen earlier by Ben), Fiona, and Dallas break into the house and capture Vivien and Violet.
 The trio explain their plan to re-enact the murders of Maria and Gladys to the duo.
 Fiona presents the ashtray used to hit Maria.
 Bianca questions who will be who before Fiona chooses Vivien as Maria and Violet as Gladys.
-Taking out nurses uniforms, there is a conflict between the group when Vivien and Violet refuse to be part of their reenactment.
+Taking out nurse uniforms, there is a conflict between the group when Vivien and Violet refuse to be part of their reenactment.
 After Fiona tosses a uniform to Violet, she hits her in the face and attempts to escape before running into Tate, who tells her that she needs to lure the three into the basement.
 Violet manages to lure Fiona to the basement.

 Bianca eats a cupcake laced with ipecac syrup, which Constance had made earlier for Violet, and vomits violently.
 A now severely ill Bianca encourages Fiona to call off their plan and take her to the hospital.
 Going into the bathroom, she sees someone walk past the bathtub.
 When she looks in the corner of the shower, no one's there.
 Turning around to leave, Bianca sees Tate who swings an axe into her stomach, mortally wounding her.
 She trudges down the hallway, leaving blood on the walls and floor before dying offscreen.
 In the basement, Fiona encounters Tate with Gladys, who kills her by slitting her throat.
 Meanwhile, Vivien fends off Dallas and flees the house with Violet.
 Dallas is killed by Gladys and Maria.

 Constance, Tate, and Moira agree to get rid of the bodies, revealing that they want Ben to continue treating Tate.

 Ben leaves Hayden at the abortion clinic and rushes home.
 Ben is upset to learn that Tate was in the house during the attack and feels Tate has crossed the line by becoming involved with Violet.
-Violet points out that Tate was there to help them, and Ben wasn't.
+However, Violet points out that Tate was there to help them and Ben wasn't.
 Vivien resolves to sell the house.